-- Ferment the batter in a deep vessel for 12 hours or longer if required.
-Ideally, a well fermented batter should have doubled in volume.
+- Ferment the batter in a deep vessel for 12 hours, or longer if required.
+Ideally, a well-fermented batter should have increased in volume by at least 50%.

 - Add some salt to the fermented batter.
 It is now ready to be poured into idli molds for steaming.

 - Steam for 25 minutes.
 Keep the steamer covered for 5 minutes after switching off the stove.